 Class will cover the basic principles of oil painting with regard to landscape painting.
 Painting out-of-doors, en plein-air will be a major focus of the study after the basics are covered.
 Whether just starting out or a seasoned painter, sound principles are a key foundation.
 Discussions and lectures on composition, massing, building form, light and shadow, developing atmospheric distance and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
 Students will work in their own style/technique so that the finished work is their own.
 Douglas will overview his palette and concepts his work entails.

 Students will mix paints and learn to mix basic strings of color to help comprehend the preparation/set up to prepare to paint out-of-doors.
 Students will work on studies and the emphasis will be on capturing the time of day, atmosphere and geographical elements in a quick concise way based on the covered principles.
-Class will be held “in studio” the first part of the first day, then we will go to a location with a good number of birch trees, and we will proceed to paint.
+We will meet at SVAC and overview Classic Principles of Painting and then set up our palette.
+Then we will head to the Bickford’s Birch Grove and start our paintings.

-The second day we will work on various compositions and times of day to get a series of Vermont Birch Tree Paintings.
+The second day we will return to our Birch Grove and work on various compositions and times of day to get a series of Vermont Birch Tree Paintings.

 Depending on the skill level of each student, students are able to grow and develop at a rate that is to their comfort.
 Demos and individual discussions/instruction will help each student to begin to reach the preliminary goals they are striving to meet.
 Douglas will be able to assist students with mixing and will review individual students a few times during each session or set up.
 Plan to produce several studies and at least one or two larger more finished paintings, depending on skill level.
 Plan to bring notebook/sketchbook and enjoy some demos along with some great stories to help you remember these principles that are the foundation of Douglas’ teaching.
 Douglas will provide photos to paint from and we will have a studio to return to in case of weather related issues.
 Brown bag lunch is the best way to keep the momentum and flow going.